zerotohero-dev/badem/README.md

 ## About This Repository

-This repository is a part of [Byte-Sized JavaScript Weekly VideoCast][vidcast].
+This repository is a part of the [Byte-Sized JavaScript VideoCasts][vidcast].

 ```
   _               __